FossMec/Welcome/README.md

 Open-source software (OSS) is computer software with its source code made available with a license in which the copyright holder provides the rights to study, change, and distribute the software to anyone and for any purpose.
 Open-source software may be developed in a collaborative public manner.
 According to scientists who studied it, open-source software is a prominent example of open collaboration.
 You can take software and change it according to your own wish.

+## No one teaches you how to become a developer in college, they teach you programming languages but companies wants developers.
+So how are people selected by big corporations

 ## "Okay!
 Sounds Cool but I'm a complete begi..